mirror/flashdevelop/FD4/FlashDevelop/Bin/Debug/Projects/190 ActionScript 3 - AIR Mobile AS3 App/AIR_iOS_readme.txt

 7. Packaging for release:

+	- edit in 'bat\SetupApplication.bat' to add your "distribution" certificate (IOS_DIST_CERT_FILE)
+	  Note: you can package ad-hoc IPAs using your developer certificate.

 	- Release-build from FlashDevelop (F8)
 	- run 'PackageApp.bat' and select
 	    either iOS/"ad-hoc" for installation on test devices